roma-marshall/firebase-auth/README.md

 # Firebase + Vue3

-The Open Source eCommerce authentication example built using Vue3, Firebase and Pinia.
+The Open Source eCommerce authentication built using Vue3, Firebase and Pinia.

 ## Usage